 - Fewer dental visits

-- Biocompatible solutions
+- Biocompatible solutions (No metal means no metal allergies)

-What are CEREC® Components?
+What are the Components of the CEREC® System?

 - Milling device: This unit actually manufactures the custom restoration from the specifications entered into the computer.
 A ceramic block that best resembles the existing tooth color is chosen and placed into the unit.
-The milling device produces the restoration the dentist designed.
+The milling device produces the restoration the dentist has designed.